 Introduction - Distribution and Habits - Description - Life Cycle - Management - Selected References

 The Asian cockroach was identified as a newly introduced species to the United States in 1986 when a professional pest control operator collected these insects in Lakeland, Florida.
 He referred to them as German cockroaches, Blattella germanica (L.), but noted that their behavior was unlike any other German cockroaches that he had previously encountered.
 Upon further investigation the cockroaches were found to be B. asahinai, Asian cockroaches.

 Figure 1.
 Adult female Asian cockroach, Blattella asahinai Mizukubo, carrying an egg case (ootheca).
 Photograph by R.W.
 Baldwin, University of Florida.

 The Asian cockroach was first described in 1981 from insects collected on Okinawa Island, Japan.
-It is most likely that B. asahinai was introduced into the United States through imports from Japan.
-Since the first identification of B. asahinai in Lakeland (Polk County), it has spread through much of Florida, and is reported in Alabama, Georgia, South Carolina and Texas.
+Blattella asahinai was most likely introduced into the United States through imports from Japan.
+Since the first identification of Blattella asahinai in Lakeland (Polk County), it has spread through much of Florida and is reported in Alabama, Georgia, South Carolina and Texas.